bodhiprice/chatbot-mcp-demo/README.md

 # MCP Chatbot Demo

-A demonstration of Model Context Protocol (MCP) architecture showcasing how to build scalable, streaming AI applications with modern cloud infrastructure.
+A demonstration of Model Context Protocol (MCP) architecture demonstarting how to build scalable, streaming AI applications on [cloud infrastructure.

 ## What is MCP?

-Model Context Protocol is Anthropic's open standard that enables AI assistants to securely connect to external data sources and tools.
+[Model Context Protocol](https://modelcontextprotocol.io/introduction) is Anthropic's open standard that enables AI assistants to securely connect to external data sources and tools.
 This demo shows how to build a production-ready architecture that leverages MCP servers for enhanced AI capabilities.

 ## Architecture Overview